lmdarrow/Field_Guide_Compelling_Analytics/index.md

 He is also an adjunct faculty member at the University of Arkansas and teaches the Organizing for Change online course in the Master of Science Operations Management program.
 Previously, he was a Military Assistant Professor and the Joint Operational Logistics Program Officer at the Naval Postgraduate School in the Operations Research Department.

-**Lucia Darrow**

-Lucia is an Operations Research Analyst with over four years of experience employing predictive and prescriptive analytics techniques.
+**Lucia Darrow** is an Operations Research Analyst with over four years of experience employing predictive and prescriptive analytics techniques.
 She holds a Master of Science in Industrial Engineering from Oregon State University and a Bachelor of Science in Mathematics from Dickinson College.
 Lucia has experience implementing analytical models in a variety of different environments, from healthcare to manufacturing and defense.

 Lucia has developed several high impact decision support tools and dashboards that allow end users to model real world scenarios through simulation, optimization, and advanced data analysis.
 She has experience implementing machine learning and statistical techniques, such as k-means and k-modes classification, text mining, and regression analysis.
 An Industrial Engineer by training, Lucia also has extensive experience with Lean manufacturing and understanding and mapping complex systems.
 She has led Kaizen improvement events.
 Through her graduate research at Oregon State University, she applied Lean methodology to a healthcare system to reduce employee burnout and improve organizational resilience.